Skip to content

 termless view

-Present a recording — a single .rec file or a bare frame-trace directory.
+Present a recording — a sealed .ttyz archive or a .tty bundle directory.
 By default view writes a self-contained, scrubbable viewer.html alongside the recording; with --format gif it animates the recording's frames into a GIF.

 bash